MSc in African StudiesApply Now

-Welcome to the University of Edinburgh MSc in African Studies - one of the top programmes in the UK - where students from diverse backgrounds develop specialist expertise on the culture, politics, and history of Africa, the world's fastest growing continent.
+Welcome to the University of Edinburgh MSc in African Studies!
+We are proud to offer one of the top African Studies programmes in the UK, where students from diverse backgrounds develop specialist expertise on the culture, politics, and history of Africa, the world's fastest growing continent.

 Join Edinburgh's world-class Centre of African Studies